 The entire admissions department is extremely friendly!
 The interviewers had a lot of questions specific to my application, which showed my that they had actually read it.

-Applicants commonly expressed negative feedback about rushed timing, unengaging interviewers, lack of organization during the day, inexperienced or uninformative tour guides, and the absence of provided lunch.
-Suggestions included improving interviewer interactions, enhancing tour guide training, providing more structure and activities during the day, and offering lunch for applicants.
+Applicants commonly expressed negative feedback related to rushed timing, unengaging interviewers and tour guides, disorganization during the interview day, lack of provided lunch, and insufficient information during tours.
+Suggestions included improving interaction with interviewers, enhancing tour guide knowledge, providing more structure and activities during the day, and offering meals for applicants.

 The timing of everything was rushed, and my group actually missed the de-briefing because we had to leave for the next group to enter the interview building.